microsoft/vscode-docs/blogs/2023/05/xx/vscode-wasm-wasi.md

 Our current implementation of VS Code's WASI host is based on the [WASI snapshot preview1](https://github.com/WebAssembly/WASI/blob/main/legacy/preview1/docs.md).
 So all implementation details described in this blog post refer to that version.

 Rust, like C/C++, also supports `wasm32-wasi` and `emscripten` as compile targets.
-So basing our implementation on WASI allows using Rust as a programming language to compile to WASM as well.
+So basing our implementation on WASI also allows using Rust as a programming language to compile to WASM.

-## Run your own WASM program
+## Run your own WebAssembly

-Before digging deeper into technical details the blog post will outline how you can compile your own little C program to `wasm32-wasi` and execute inside VS Codes extension host.
+Before digging deeper into technical details the blog post will outline how you can compile your own little C program to `wasm32-wasi` and execute it inside VS Code's extension host.
 The example assumes that the reader is familiar with [VS Code's Extension API](https://code.visualstudio.com/api) and knows how to write an extension for [VS Code for the Web](https://code.visualstudio.com/api/extension-guides/web-extensions).

 The C program we want to run is a simple Hello World program which looks like this: